ryangregson01/L4-dissertation/timelog.md

 ### 29 Dec 2022
 * *0.5 hour* Added work from 27 Dec into project django server (trained model making predictions being outputted to user) and merged the django app setup branch with the main repository.

+### 4 Jan 2023
+* *1.5 hours* Learnt about Docker, made a Dockerfile.
+Ran webapp through docker build and docker run.
+This is currently on an uncommitted branch.

+### 7 Jan 2023
+* *3.5 hours* Setup basic nginx and gunicorn alongside Docker so my webapp can be deployed.
+Some parts working, but some less successful.
+More work is needed on this setup.

+## Semester 2

+### 9 Jan 2023
+* *4 hours* Read through chapter 10 of the deep learning book: "Sequence Modeling: Recurrent and Recursive Nets".

+### 10 Jan 2023
+* *2 hours* Watched the deep learning lectures on RNNs.
+* *2 hours* Went through the lab relevant to the deep learning lecture on RNNs.